spacecloud-io/space-docs/content/essentials/file-storage/list-files.md

   });
 {{< /highlight >}}

-As shown above, the `listFiles` function takes a single parameter `path` and lists all the files / folders located at that path.
+As shown above, the `listFiles` function takes a single parameter `path` and lists all the files/folders located at that path.

 The `path` can be nested as well.
-For e.g if you give a  `path` - /folder1/folder2, then `listFiles` method will list all the files / folders located in folder2 which is in folder1.
+For example, if you give a  `path` - /folder1/folder2, then `listFiles` method returns all the files/folders located in folder2, which are in folder1.

 ## Response